Smithay/smithay/README.md

 ### Dependencies

-You'll need to install the following dependencies; note, that those package names may vary depending on your OS and linux distribution:
+You'll need to install the following dependencies (note, that those package names may vary depending on your OS and linux distribution):
 - `libdbus-glib-1`

 Then we'll need the following dependencies for the Udev/DRM backend: